laminas/automatic-releases/README.md

 gpg --edit-key "<YOUR MASTER KEY ID>"
 ```

-Type `addkey` and select signing or s for capabilities.
-RSA key type is recommended for greatest compatibility.
+A signing key type RSA with 3072 bits is recommended for greatest compatibility.

+Type `addkey` and select a type that is for signing, you might be asked about bit size depending on your choice.
 Type `save` to persist the new subkey to your master key.
 Make a note of the Key ID  as you will need it in the next step.

 Next export the new sub key: